Whether you cycle to work, mountain bike on the weekends or are a complete cycling super fan, supporting your body with a suitable diet is key.

 But does it matter when you eat these foods, or how much of them you eat?
 Are some foods, drinks and snacks better for before / during / after your cycling?
 Let’s find out.

-As you cycling veterans may already know, when you take up cycling as a hobby, you can often feel more hungry than usual.
+When you take up cycling as a hobby, you can often feel more hungry than usual.

 This should come as no shock when you find out that the average person will burn between 450 and 750 calories every hour they cycle.1 So it’s no wonder cyclists may be raiding the snack cupboard or piling up their plates more than usual!

-There’s are many healthy and unhealthy ways to satisfy these extra calorie needs.
+There's many healthy ways to satisfy these extra calorie needs.
 Yes, eating a huge pizza and all the sides after a long bike ride may be very satisfying to both you and your body, but maybe don’t try it after every meal!
 The body tends to get sick of a junk food-heavy diet…

 It does really depend on what type of cycling you’re doing.